14 Low-Cost Marketing Ideas for Small Businesses

 - When the customer hasn’t been around in a while

-6. Use email newsletters to re-engage customers.
+8. Use email newsletters to re-engage customers.

 Most marketers believe that email marketing is the most effective strategy to keep customers.
 You can bump the frequency of existing clients (who spend 31% more than new customers and are 70% more likely to come back in the first place) by sending them regular emails with reminders of why they love your business in the first place.

 It’s a good idea to start without calling your newsletter a “weekly” or “monthly” email newsletter.
-That way if your advertising time runs short your customers aren’t wondering why your newsletter went from October to December on your “monthly” newsletter.
+That way, if your advertising time runs short, your customers aren’t wondering why your newsletter went from October to December on your “monthly” newsletter.

-7. Use blogging to provide value.
+9. Use blogging to provide value.

 Setting up a blog for your local business is simpler than you might think.
 First off, remember why blogs are so valuable: they position you as an authority in your niche.
-Just like a landscaping company might delve into the nuances of artificial grass installation to engage and inform their audience, your blog can do the same for your specialty.
+Just like a landscaping company might delve into the nuances of artificial grass installation to engage and inform its audience, your blog can do the same for your specialty.
 It’s all about offering insightful content that answers the questions your potential customers might have, building trust along the way.

 Now, once you’ve got your blog up and running, think SEO.
 This isn’t just tech jargon; it’s your ticket to ensuring the right folks find your content.
 Sprinkle relevant keywords throughout your post, link to other sections of your website, and maybe even reference some reputable external sites.
 This will boost your visibility on search engine results, directing more curious readers your way.